gianlucacasaleufficio-eng/he4s-messenger/RELEASING.md

 # Releasing

-Creating a new Session Desktop release is very simple.
+Creating a new HE4S Desktop release is very simple.

 1. Bump up the version in `package.json`.
 2. Merge all changes required into the `master` branch.